react-native-google-signin/google-signin/docs/android-guide.md

 ### Running on device

-Nothing special here, as long as you run your app on a Google Android device (again with Google Play Services installed !)
+Nothing special here, as long as you run your app on a Google Android device (again with Google Play Services installed!)

 ## FAQ / Troubleshooting